 Let it snowflake

-Let it snowflake.
-Unbelievably, astonishingly, and remarkably today [as in right now] is December 22nd.
-[Pause.
-Widen your eyes.
-Maybe furrow your brow just a bit.]
+Let it snowflake–as in let’s make a snowflake!
+Today [as in right now] is December 20th.
 Seriously.
 It’s time distortion at its very best.
 You know what I mean, right?
-When you’re a kid everything you want to happen—birthday celebrations, Disneyland trips, a new puppy, sugared breakfast cereal, feeding the ducks, Christmas morning, stuff like that—seems to happen at the sluggish speed of “Are you kidding me?
-Cuhhh’maaaaaaaahn!
-Happen already!”
-Everything else—dentist visits, homework, Monday mornings, grade reports, quizzes, bedtime, stuff like that—happens at the dizzying pace of “Whoa.
-There you are.”
+When you’re a kid, everything you want to happen—birthday celebrations, Disneyland trips, a new puppy, sugared breakfast cereal, feeding the ducks, Christmas morning, stuff like that—seems to happen at the sluggish speed of a turtle walking through tar.
+Everything else—dentist visits, homework, Monday mornings, grade reports, quizzes, bedtime, stuff like that—happens at the dizzying pace of “Whoa.”

 It’s the month of giving.
 [Giving, people.
 Giving.
 Gratitude is soooo last week–so November–which means we’re officially done with that.]
 It’s the month of ugly sweater parties, lights, Christmas trees, secret Santa generosity, naughty and nice lists, traveling to Grandma’s house, countdowns, advent calendars, eggnog and elves sitting on shelves [and wreaking havoc when they’re not].